johmar-22/imbalance-screening/README.md

 The dataset is the `boltztrap_mp` release distributed through `matminer` (8,924 compounds with complete transport data), derived from the ab initio electronic transport database of Ricci et al. (2017).
-The positive class is defined by the hole effective mass threshold m\*p < 1.0 me, which occurs in a small minority of entries.
+The positive class is defined by the hole effective mass threshold m\*p < 1.0 me, which occurs in 4.90% of entries, an imbalance ratio of 19.4:1.

 Model inputs are Magpie elemental-property descriptors computed from the chemical formula only.
 They are available for any hypothetical composition